Ahad311/odin-recipes/README.md

 # odin-recipes
-# First project on odin project usin just html
+# First project on odin project using just html